So you’ve done your research and found the best bike for you and your needs. Now you just need to buy it.

 Under Financial Conduct Authority consumer credit rules, every applicant for finance will be subject to an affordability assessment, which will involve an ID and credit reference check for anti-money laundering purposes.

 If your application has been declined before, there’s no reason why you shouldn’t reapply.
-Be aware that repeated applications could severely harm your credit rating.
+Be aware that repeated applications could severely harm your credit rating, however.

 How much can you borrow on bike finance?

 Retailers acting as brokers give finance credit on purchases made costing upwards of £250.
-Some retailers offer finance up to £5,000.
-You will be assessed on your ‘risk’ factor and what the likelihood is of you paying that amount back.
+Some retailers offer finance up to £15,000.

 What else can you buy with bike finance?

 Alongside interest-free or 0 per cent APR finance options for bikes, brokers often allow finance credit to be applied on bike components, accessories and technology costing over the minimum threshold (usually around £250 to £280).

 It’s unlikely that the 0 per cent interest or 0 per cent APR will be available on these additional products if bought separately from the bike, so check the terms of the contract thoroughly before committing.

 Electric bikes are great for a host of reasons, and you can now find one for almost any kind of riding; urban cruising becomes easier with commuter or cargo ebikes, and an electric mountain bike gives you extra oomph to tackle long days in the hills.